 ‘You do not need to be a mechanical engineer to drive your car or you do not need to have a hold on any automobile mechanics to use your car’.
 You just need to know how to operate the steering, clutch, break and gear, and of course other monitor and control interfaces.
 In short, you need to know ‘how to use your car’ and that is how ‘you want your car designed for you’.
-Software is no different.
+Software design is no different.

 Most of the times, the end-users of a software product are not the software developers.
 Even if the software developers are the end users of your product, they do not want to go through a big hassle to put the software into use.
 For example, if a Java developer is using any profiling tool from within his IDE, it makes his life easier if the product offers itself as an easy-to-use tool apart from being feature-rich and he doesn’t really need to learn the technology behind profiling.
 Usability is one of the major factors in the assessment of software.
 The complexity that you built into your software need not (and should not) reflect in its usage too.